Crossville, Tennessee: Geography

-According to the United States Census Bureau, Crossville has a total area of 52.7 km2, of which 51.7 km2 is land and 1.0 km2, or 1.95%, is water.
+According to the United States Census Bureau, Crossville has an area of 52.7 km2, of which 51.7 km2 is land and 1.0 km2, or 1.95%, is water.

 Climate

 Crossville has a humid subtropical climate (Köppen Cfa), with warm summers and cool winters.
 Temperatures in Crossville are moderated by the city's high elevation and the Cumberland Plateau.
 Precipitation is abundant and evenly distributed (although the early autumn months are drier), with an average of 55.55 in.
 Snowfall is moderate and somewhat common, with an average of 14.2 in.

 Demographics

 2020 census

 As of the 2020 United States census, there were 12,071 people, 5,040 households, and 2,777 families residing in the city.